 What you need know about HIPAA compliance and your mobile app

 HIPAA stands for Health Insurance Portability and Accountability Act.
 In 1996, Congress enacted a law to protect and keep private medical records and personal health information of individuals.
 The law protects all “individually identifiable health information” or PHI (protected health information).
 This law ultimately affects the way information is stored and shared over technology, including mobile apps.
-Therefore, before embarking on a mobile app project that involves storing or sharing health information, you should conduct some research on whether or not your mobile app should be HIPAA compliant.
+Therefore, before embarking on a mobile app project that involves storing or sharing health information, you must understand how what HIPAA compliance is and how it relates to your mobile app.

 There are a few questions that often come up when thinking about building a mobile app that will be collecting and storing health information:

 Does my app need to follow HIPAA compliance?

 Should I avoid collecting of PHI altogether?

 What are the penalties if my app does not fall within HIPAA compliance?